Anna Wilson: Omaha’s Unlikely Philanthropist

 Anna Wilson built her fortune in Omaha’s Sporting District, then quietly redirected it toward the city’s most vulnerable.

-By the 1870s, Wilson was living on Douglas Street, first listed in the federal census as “keeping house,” though she was working in gambling houses connected to her partner, Dan Allen, a well-known gambler and saloon keeper.
-After Allen’s death in 1884, Wilson inherited a substantial sum and proved herself a savvy, independent businesswoman.
+By the 1870s, Wilson was living on Douglas Street, first listed in the federal census as “keeping house.”
+In reality, she was working within the vice economy connected to Allen, a well-known gambler and saloon keeper.
+After Allen’s death in 1884, Wilson inherited a substantial sum and stepped fully into her own as an independent businesswoman.

 In 1886, she constructed a three-story, 25-room mansion at 912 Douglas St. The ornate building, decorated with provocative artwork, operated as a high-end brothel for more than 25 years.
 At one point, she housed about 10 women between the ages of 18 and 30, offering them not only wages but medical care and support, an uncommon practice at the time.

-When she died in 1911, Wilson proposed that her Douglas Street mansion to the City of Omaha be used as a hospital.
-Initially reluctant, the city agreed to lease the building for $125 a month until her death.
-It became the Omaha Emergency Hospital, later serving for years as a communicable-disease treatment center.
-The building was eventually sold and razed in 1946.
+Her most widely known gift, however, came through her Douglas Street mansion.
+In the years leading up to her death in 1911, Wilson arranged for the property to be used by the City of Omaha as a hospital.
+Initially hesitant, the city agreed to lease the building for $125 a month until her death.
+It went on to become the Omaha Emergency Hospital, later serving as a communicable-disease treatment center for years before the building was ultimately sold and razed in 1946.